JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 }

 action "Install dependencies" {
-  uses = "nuxt/actions-yarn@node-10"
+  uses = "docker://node:10"
+  runs = "yarn"
   args = "--frozen-lockfile"
 }

 action "test-ci-partial" {
-  needs = "Install dependencies" uses = "nuxt/actions-yarn@node-10"
+  needs = "Install dependencies" uses = "docker://node:10"
+  runs = "yarn"
   args = "run test-ci-partial"
 }
 ```

 That should do it!
-By using an external action, we can keep our workflow nice and clean :nail_care:.
-One thing to note is that `nuxt/actions-yarn` uses the full `FROM node` image - for the sake of optimization, you might consider forking the action and using a smaller base image.
+By using the `docker://` protocol on the `uses` property, we can keep our workflow nice and clean :nail_care:.
+One thing to note is that I've used the full `FROM node` image - for this repository, it's needed to support some dependencies.
+You might want to put some effort into a speedier run by using a smaller base image.

 ### A non-hypothetical example